Lean-Korea/TeX-LEAN/README (for github Desktop).md

 ## How to write a file

-Please take a look at the main README.md file (https://github.com/Lean-Korea/TeX-LEAN/blob/main/README.md).
+Please take a look at the main [README.md](https://github.com/Lean-Korea/TeX-LEAN/blob/main/README.md).